jhollowayj/distributed_tensorflow/README.md

 SystematicTrainer was a branch off idea to just use a perfect experience database (it's <400 state-action pairs) to train on.
 It was found that handing an xy pair as a state was hard for the networks to learn with.  using a one-hot vector faired much better.
-I believe all paths trhough the code are working now, but I might have missed an update somewhere.
+I believe all paths through the code are working now, but I might have missed an update somewhere.

-screenplay.py will launch new terminal windows.  adding the `-all` flag will launch a bunch of learners and evaluateors with a server. hmmm...  `-udud` on the client_runner will a perfect experience database for ~3000 training steps to get a jump start on network weights, but may not work when multiple agents learn different weights.
+screenplay.py will launch new terminal windows.  adding the `-all` flag will launch a bunch of learners and evaluators with a server. hmmm...  `-udud` on the client_runner will a perfect experience database for ~3000 training steps to get a jump start on network weights, but may not work when multiple agents learn different weights.
 I haven't tested putting servers on different computers (one comp for world, one for tasks, etc.)

 TODO:
-Still need to have network archetectues be stored in a single place.
+Still need to have network archetectures be stored in a single place.
 Right now you have to change it in multiple files.
 Fix spelling mistakes in the readme.
 Comment a little bit more.